paigewil/capstone/machine_learning_report.md

 stops_split_col$stop_date <- as.POSIXct(stops_split_col$stop_date, "%Y-%m-%d", tz = "America/New_York")
 ```

-Here, we used the split dataframe which one hot-encoded the violation\_raw column.
+Here, we used the split dataframe, which one hot-encoded the violation\_raw column.
 This makes it easier to use the violation\_raw information in a machine learning algorithm.

 We need to do some data wrangling before we can apply the machine learning algorithms.
 For example, we need to regroup factor features so that they don't have too many levels, since some algorithms can't handle high-level factors.
 We also need to split up some features, extracting seperate pieces of information into new features: